hpaul360/natnet_bridge_ros2/README.md

 ## Prerequisites

-- ROS 2 (e.g., Humble or later)
+- ROS 2 (Humble)
-- OptiTrack Motive (on a Windows machine)
+- OptiTrack Motive (on a Windows machine) (This package is tested with Motive v1.10.1 and Motive v3.3.1)
 - Rigid bodies configured in Motive

 ---